 Scenario A: Julio is watching a broadcast concert of his preferred rock & roll band on the TV screen (primary device).
 A notification pop-up on the TV informs him that alternative camera views of the concert presenting each musician are available through a dedicated application on his CD.
 Julio launches that application which informs Julio that close-ups of the guitarist, bassist, singer and drummer are available.
 Julio selects the guitarist during the guitar solo and switches to the drummer later in the song.
 Media content on the TV screen and the companion screen are synchronously rendered.

 Scenario B: For a program being watched on TV (primary device) Mary is interested in hearing video description for the visually impaired, but does not wish to enable that for all the viewers in the room.
 Using an app on her CD she discovers the various audio tracks available and selects the description track for playing on her CD.
 John is hearing impaired and wants to read closed captions with sound description.
 Using an app in his CD, he discovers the various options for closed captions and selects the one with audio description to display on his CD.
 Hector prefers voice over-dubs instead of reading Spanish subtitles.
 He has a CD app that has a text-to-voice function.
-Using his CD he discovers the Spanish subtitles and uses his app to convert the text to voice which he listens to via his headphones.
+Using his CD, he discovers the Spanish subtitles and uses his app to convert the text to voice which he listens to via his headphones.

 Scenario C: Jane is watching her favorite game show on TV (primary device).
 A notification pop-up on the TV informs her that she can play along on her tablet through a dedicated tablet app.
 She launches that app on her tablet and she is able to play along with the game show in real time.
 Each question is presented to her on her tablet at the same time as in the show, and her response times are limited to the response time the contestants on the show have.
 Her score is tracked by the app and she can also see her ranking among other viewers who are also playing along using the tablet app.

-Scenario D: George launches an On Demand app on his main TV (primary device).
+Scenario D: George launches an On-Demand app on his main TV (primary device).
 The TV app requests some demographic information from George so that it can make program recommendations for George.
 The TV app suggests a companion tablet app that George can download to make data entry easier.
 George downloads and launches the tablet app.
 The tablet app offers George the data entry fields.
 George completes the data entry on his tablet and the information is registered in the TV app.
 The TV app recommends several On Demand programs to George based on his entries.
 George uses his tablet to select one of the recommended programs to be presented on his TV.
 Alternatively, George uses his tablet to select one of the recommended programs to be presented on his tablet instead of the main TV.